From zero surgeries to candidates for exotic definite four-manifolds: Introduction

 \begin{theorem} Any RBG link $L$ has a pair of associated knots $K_B$ and $K_G$ and homeomorphism $\phi_L:S^3_0(K_B)\to S^3_0(K_G)$.
-Conversely, for any 0-surgery homeomorphism $\phi:S^3_0(K)\to S^3_0(K')$ there is an associated RBG link $L_\phi$ with $K_B=K'$ and $K_G=K$. \end{theorem}
+Conversely, for any 0-surgery homeomorphism $\phi:S^3_0(K)\to S^3_0(K')$ there is an associated RBG link $L_\phi$ with $K_B=K'$, $K_G=K$, and $\phi_L = \phi$. \end{theorem}

 We will explain how particular cases of RBG links recover other constructions from the literature, such as annulus twisting, dualizable patterns, and Yasui's construction.
-Moreover, there is a straightforward condition on the homeomorphism $\phi$ that guarantees that it does not extend to a homeomorphism of the corresponding traces.
+Moreover, there is a straightforward condition on the homeomorphism $\phi$ that guarantees that it does not extend to a {diffeomorphism} of the corresponding traces.\footnote{This condition is necessary to avoid building homotopy spheres which are immediately diffeomorphic to $S^4$; this was overlooked in \cite{AJOT} and \cite{AbeTange}.}

-A simple way to construct many RBG links is to consider the following special case: We take $R$ to be an $r$-framed knot with $r\in \Z$, and $B$ and $G$ to be $0$-framed unknots with linking number $l$ such that $l=0$ or $rl=2$.
+In order to build homotopy spheres via 0-surgery homeomorphisms such that the accompanying knots $K'$ are simple enough to study en masse, we study the following special type of RBG links: We take $R$ to be an $r$-framed knot with $r\in \Z$, and $B$ and $G$ to be $0$-framed unknots with linking number $l$ such that $l=0$ or $rl=2$.
 Further, letting $\mu_R$ denote a meridian for $R$, we ask that there exist link isotopies

 We call RBG links of this form {\em special}.
-Special RBG links are easy to draw, and suffice to produce many examples of knots with the same $0$-surgeries, where the corresponding traces are not homeomorphic.
+Special RBG links are easy to draw, and suffice to produce many examples of knots with the same $0$-surgeries where the corresponding traces are not even homeomorphic.
+Further, special RBG links can produce pairs where both knots are very low crossing number.
+For example, we produce pairs $K$ and $K'$ with $12$ and $14$ crossings, respectively; to our knowledge this minimizes $c(K)+c(K')$ among all pairs of knots with homeomorphic 0-surgeries in the literature.
+See Example \ref{ex:smallrbg}.

 Using the computer programs \emph{SnapPy} \cite{SnapPy}, \emph{KnotTheory\!\`{}} \cite{KnotTheory}, \emph{SKnotJob} \cite{SKnotJob}, and the {\em Knot Floer homology calculator} \cite{HFK}, we investigated a $6$-parameter family consisting of $3375$ special RBG links.
 This yielded $21$ interesting pairs $(K, K')$ for which $S^3_0(K) \cong S^3_0(K')$, $s(K') = -2 \neq 0$, and for which we could not determine whether $K$ is slice.
 Shortly after the original version of this paper was posted to the arXiv, Nathan Dunfield and Sherry Gong informed us that, using the twisted Alexander polynomial obstructions from \cite{HKL}, they were able to prove that 16 of our 21 knots are not slice \cite{DG, DG2}.
 Thus, we are left with $5$ knots $K$ with the following property.